homebridge-plugins/homebridge-gree-ac/README.md

 - NodeJS (>=8.9.3) with NPM
 - An MQTT broker and Gree smart HVAC device on the same network

-It needs mqtt server to get the ambient temperature.
+You nedd a mqtt server to read the ambient temperature.
 You can use an ESP8266 with DHTXX sensor and post temperature value to a topic in an mqtt server.
+Tah temperature should be the temperature on the room where the AC is installed.

-For each AC you need to specify the IP address.
+For each AC device you need to add an accesory and specify the IP address of the device (and mqtt topic to read the ambient temperature).

 ## Usage Example:
 ```